Financial-Times/o-tabs/README.md

 ### Mixin: `oTabs`

-The `oTabs` mixin is used to output base styles as well as styles for _all_ of the tab themes.
+The `oTabs` mixin is used to output base styles as well as styles for several of the tab themes (primary and inverse).
 This output includes the `o-tabs` classes:

 ```scss
 @include oTabs();